51st Annual Dakota Conference

 health care and health policy: Commemorating the influenza pandemic of 1918-1919

-The conference was held in the CWS Fantle Building on the Augustana campus.
+The conference will be held April 26-27, 2019, in the CWS Fantle Building on the Augustana campus.

-Autograph Party: The Twenty-sixth Northern Plains Autograph Party will be held on Saturday, April 27, in conjunction with the conference.
-Authors of recent books about the Northern Plains may apply for invitation to the autograph party by sending a request to Dr. Harry F. Thompson, Executive Director, The Center for Western Studies, firstname.lastname@example.org, by February 8.
+Autograph Party: The Northern Plains Autograph Party will be held on Saturday, April 27, in conjunction with the conference.

 The Dakota Conference is supported in part by a grant from the National Endowment for the Humanities.